yannip1234/unifi-controller-freebsd-freenas/README.md

 Upgrade
 -------
-Working on the upgrade process - Upgrade to current is working to 5.5.20 (possibly)
+Upgrade to current is working to 5.5.20 (possibly)

 Milestones
 ----------